codam-coding-college/42-typos/README.md

 ---

 This repo is there for students to report issues, typos or anything else regarding the subjects or evaluation sheets.
 With this repo students themselves can report issues as they are the ones that read the subjects most of the time.
-It also gives them the oppertunity to have a voice in the quality of the education.
+It also gives them the opportunity to have a voice in the quality of the education.

 ---